saichler/l8bus/README.md

 # ***Introducing Layer 8, Micro Service Layer into the OSI model***
+When Steam Deck x86 gaming handheld was released on Feb-2022, the Specs weren't impressive.
+A GPU that tops at 15W vs. gaming desktops GPUs that sometime tops at 10x then that.
+No one imagined that 2 years later, AAA games will be able to run at a decent frame rate on the steam deck hardware just via software optimization... **Just putting this out there**.

 # Technical Overview for Developers
 **Micro Services**, implemented with **Kubernetes** or **Docker**, is introducing an **Internal Integration** challenge between the **Containers**.
-Itemizing the challenges of networking, security, API, stateful vs. statless, horizontally scaling, high availability & more, indicates there is a large, missing, infrastructure that is causing companies to spend huge amount of resources to re-develop every time.
+Itemizing the challenges of networking, security, API, stateful vs. statless, horizontally scaling, high availability & etc., indicates there is a large, missing, infrastructure piece that is causing companies to spend huge amount of resources & money to re-develop every time.
+Equivalent to inventing a Language every time, using the same alphabet.

-**Layer8** is attempting to cover the gap by introducing secure, seamless, networking & API invocation between **Micro Services**, alongside built-in features & patterns for the modern stateful & stateless services.
+**Layer8** is attempting to cover the gap by introducing abstraction and encapsulation of secure, seamless, networking & API invocation between **Micro Services**, alongside built-in features & design patterns for the modern stateful & stateless services.

 # Overview
 Roughly until 2013, an **Application** code was usually running inside a single process.